Vyral/base-template/_posts/2018-08-24-these-5-signs-mean-youre-about-to-buy-a-home-you-cant-afford.md

 Remember, the key to a good transaction is a good lender and a good Realtor.
 If you give us a call, we can put you in touch with one of our trusted lenders who can offer some great advice.

 If you have any other questions, don’t hesitate to reach out to us.
-I’d be happy to help you.
+I’d be happy to help&#151;you.